cabforum/smime/SBR.md

 On or after September 15, 2024, all newly-issued Publicly-Trusted end entity S/MIME Certificates SHALL be issued from S/MIME Subordinate CAs that are compliant with these Requirements.

-For backwards compatibility, Extant S/MIME CAs sharing the same Public Keys with S/MIME Subordinate CAs that are compliant with these Requirements are not required to be revoked.
+For backwards compatibility, Extant S/MIME CA Certificates sharing the same Public Keys with S/MIME Subordinate CAs that are compliant with these Requirements, or no longer used for signing end entity S/MIME Certificates, are not required to be revoked.